Do I need planning permission for a log cabin in my garden?

 These notes are simply our observations and should not be considered an official view.

-We understand that work started prior to 1st October 2008 will be accepted under the existing rules.
+We understand that work that started prior to 1st October 2008 will be accepted under the existing rules.

 It follows therefore that if you have been contemplating your log cabin and position in the garden, it might be prudent to check the new rules and if necessary contact your local planning office for guidance.